metricly/metricly-docs/content/capacity-monitoring/analytics/sudden-change-detection.md

 ``| (projected value) - (observed value) | / | (projected value) |``

 The sudden change algorithm returns this value for use by a condition in a policy.
 If the value exceeds the threshold in the policy condition, then the condition is true.
-If all the other conditions in the policy (if any) are also true, then an event is emitted.
+If all the other conditions in the policy (if any) are also true, then an alert is emitted.

 ## Confidence Validation